qnicolas/macwaves/README.md

-Code to solve for forced MAC waves in spherical geometry - Nicolas & Buffett (2023), GJI (accepted) This repo contains code to solve for forced MAC waves in spherical geometry - as in Nicolas, Q., & Buffett, B. A. (2023).
+Code to solve for forced MAC waves in spherical geometry - Nicolas & Buffett (2023), GJI (accepted).

+This repo contains code to solve for forced MAC waves in spherical geometry - as in Nicolas, Q., & Buffett, B. A. (2023).
 Excitation of high-latitude MAC waves in Earth's core, GJI (accepted).

 Preprocessing of output from the geodynamo model (i.e. converting from spherical harmonics & toroidal-poloidal representation to a spherical domain with r,theta,phi components) is illustrated in preprocessing.ipynb, using utilities in preprocessingTools.py.